Research Areas: Organizational Sociology; Islamophobia; Inequality; Labor Market; Job Quality

 Status: Pre-Analysis Plan registered (embargoed); Data collection completed; Analysis ongoing.

-How Workplace Information Transmission Shapes Bullying Disclosure [1st author; with Makovi K., Shepherd H., and Frimpong, J.A.]
+Who Speaks Up?
+Race-Gender Inequalities in the Disclosure of Workplace Bullying [1st author; with Makovi K., Shepherd H., and Frimpong, J.A.]

 This project explores how U.S. and French managers respond to workplace accommodation requests, focusing on how perceptions of employee values and religious identity influence decision-making.
 Using experimental vignette studies, the research investigates two key dynamics: (1) whether managers’ responses are shaped more by perceived values of the requester than by the nature of the request itself, and (2) whether resistance to religious accommodations stems from a general aversion to religiosity or from specific bias against certain religious groups, particularly Muslims.